kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 The youngest to leave training (or rather, retraining), the youngest to join the workers, or so Cadence claims.

-She tells me I’m seventeen.
+She says seventeen.
 I don’t know how she’d know; the Tower doesn’t record ages.
 Just roles.
 Trainee.
 Worker.
 Supervisor.
 Senior.

 But it’s obvious I’m the youngest; I keep growing.
 My ankles and wrists jut scandalously past the wide sleeves and loose pants of my uniform.
 Exposed flesh is against regulation.